 What makes this cookie recipe special?

-Even just thinking about these cookies conjures up that smell of roasting nuts with butter and flour and the feeling of carefully spooning the colored icing.
+The crunch of nuts in combination with a shot of colorful sugar icing are what make these cookies so special to me.
+Even just thinking about these cookies conjures up that smell of roasting nuts with butter and flour and the feeling of carefully spooning the icing.
 To me, those are the memories of Christmas.

 How to make the icing for your Icing Cookies